Morocco Overland Routes

 Offering a few key downloadable waypoints was an OK idea when Morocco Overland was first published in 2009.
 Even then, in most cases you only really needed a route’s start point because, unlike the Sahara, once you’re on the way, Moroccan tracks are regularly used by locals and dead easy to follow.

 Another big improvement to Morocco 4 is the adoption of decimal degrees (D.D°; eg: 30.0754, -5.4474) for waypoints.
 It is the default in mobile phones, afaik.
-Compare it to the old edition’s laborious N30° 04.52′ W05° 26.83′ (DDM) for the same position.
+Compare it to the old edition’s laborious N30° 04.52′ W05° 26.83′ (DDM) for the same location.
 When necessary, this makes transcribing a waypoint by hand into a digital device’s touch keypad much less error prone, combining the numbers with just a point, a comma and a hyphen.

 Route Z1